whackengine/sdk/todo/conditional-compilation.md

 The user should be able to define `NS::X` constants assigned to an expression both in project configuration and command line, where the command line overrides the project configuration's constants.

-Like in Skywhack, these constants are assigned to character data and, when used anywhere, they are lazily evaluated as expressions in one verifier pass.
+Like in SkyWhack, these constants are assigned to character data and, when used anywhere, they are lazily evaluated as expressions in one verifier pass.

 ## Semantic host